dcdpr/did-btcr2/README.md

       bip340-2025 cryptosuite adopted (CCG Work Item) : Aug 2025
 ```

 ## Jupyter Notebooks

-Included under the `notebooks` folder are a set of Jupyter notebooks that implement the
+Included under the `old-spec/notebooks` folder are a set of Jupyter notebooks that implement the
 various features of the **did:btcr2** specification.
 These are included as helpful reference
 material for those intending to implement the specification.
 To run the notebooks locally see
-the `notebooks/README.md`.
+the `old-spec/notebooks/README.md`.